E-signing in Thailand 101:

 • Identification and reliability:

-Zoho Sign employs strong authentication techniques, such as OTP authentication and PKI-based signing, to ensure the e-signature is uniquely identifiable.
+Zoho Sign employs strong authentication techniques, such as OTP authentication and PKI-based digital signatures using digital certificates, to ensure the e-signature is uniquely identifiable.

 • Approval of the signer: